AntoCuc/Publo/README.md

 F1  - Load the about, credits and help system.
 Also links to this page
 F2 (File browser only) - Rename files
+F6  - Upload the site
-F7  - Export the site (Find the resulting html in the target folder)
+F7  - Export the site (Find the resulting html in the project target folder)
 F11 - Enter full screen mode (Escape to exit full screen)

 Via key combination: